xynium/webfeed/README.md

 Duration of news (minutes) -> on a new news the icon turn red and notification are diplayed after each interrogation during this delay.
 Notification on news ->  on a new news a notification can be displayed according to that switch.

+Problem on Ubuntu when default browser is Firefox running in snap -> can't open the link.

 I made it for meteorological info